 Data Backup Types and their Importance

-Backup can be done on local network or online through Cloud.
-There are multiple softwares available as open source or as commercial products for this purpose.
-Some famous Backup tools are demonstrated briefly in this article
+Backup can be done on a local network or online through Cloud.
+There is multiple software available as open source or as commercial products for this purpose.
+Some famous Backup tools are demonstrated briefly in this article.

 This is the basic backup option in which all the selected files and folders are backed up.
-Multiple full backups cause huge resources utilization.
-This is the fastest and simplest backup to restore data back.
-This approach is good for small amount of data.
+Multiple full backups cause huge resource utilization.
+This is the fastest and simplest backup to restore data.
+This approach is good for a small amount of data.

-In this backup, only data modified after previous backup is archived.
-This backup is very fast as it only copies modified files, but while restoring, it’s quite slow as all the incremental backups need to be checked for restoring only latest data.
-This approach is good for large amount of files as it will backup them quickly and take lesser space as compared to multiple full backups.
+In this backup, only data is modified after the previous backup is archived.
+This backup is very fast as it only copies modified files, but while restoring, it’s quite slow as all the incremental backups need to be checked for restoring only the latest data.
+This approach is good for large amounts of files as it will back up quickly and take lesser space as compared to multiple full backups.

-This backup includes archiving of modified files like incremental backup.
+This backup includes archiving of modified files like an incremental backup.
 It shortens restoring time compared with incremental backup.
-Doing many differential backups consume huge space that may exceed basic full backup size.
+Doing many differential backups consume huge space that may exceed the basic full backup size.

-This is live sync of the data, and is also known as “Hot Backup”.
-In this process, data is stored and synced on multiple locations at the same time.
+This is live sync of the data, and is also known as a “Hot Backup”.
+In this process, data is stored and synced in multiple locations at the same time.

 Regardless of Backup types, media for backup storage is important.
 Media can be selected according to the requirements, availability, and reliability required.
 The following media types can be used for backups.

-Magnetic tapes have been used for a very long type for bulk data storage, archiving and interchange.
-Since more backups is done now on both tapes and hard disks, newer tape drives have become faster than modern hard disks.
+Magnetic tapes have been used for a very long type for bulk data storage, archiving, and interchange.
+Since more backups are done now on both tapes and hard disks, newer tape drives have become faster than modern hard disks.

-Recordable CDs, DVDs and Blu-ray Discs fall in this category of storage media.
-However, capacity and speed of optical storage media is slower than hard disks and tape drives.
+Recordable CDs, DVDs, and Blu-ray Discs fall into this category of storage media.
+However, the capacity and speed of optical storage media are slower than hard disks and tape drives.

 Flash memory, thumb drives, CompactFlash, SmartMedia, Memory Stick, etc. are included in this category of storage media.
-These devices are expensive in respect of their storage capacity, but are convenient for backup of small amount of data.
+These devices are expensive in respect of their storage capacity but are convenient for the backup of a small amount of data.

 Floppy drives were the main medium to move or copy data between different systems in the 1980s and 1990s.
 But, the data storage capacity of floppy drives failed to catch up with the growing demands of the users, therefore they became obsolete.

-Many software are available to backup data.
+Many software is available to backup data.
 These can be broken into two categories:

-These backup software require license for full functionality and support:
+This backup software requires a license for full functionality and support:

-ARCServe – Commercial Backup suite by CA Technologies, Inc. This provides backup solution for mainframe, distributed computing, virtual machines, and cloud computing.
+- ARCserve – Commercial Backup suite by CA Technologies, Inc. This provides backup solutions for the mainframe, distributed computing, virtual machines, and cloud computing.

-Data can be encrypted with latest and most strong encryption algorithms like 3DES, AES with 128 or 256 bit encryption technique.
+Data can be encrypted with the latest and strong encryption algorithms like 3DES, and AES with 128 or 256-bit encryption techniques.
 This will avoid attackers or viruses from altering the backup data.

 Backup data can be secured with Integrity Hashes like MD5 or SHA1 etc. to confirm that no data has been altered.
-This method will produce an output of fixed length that can be compared frequently, especially before restore process to confirm its integrity.
+This method will produce an output of fixed length that can be compared frequently, especially before restoring the process to confirm its integrity.